 In contrast to the tight and twisting Iford track, the Poole track, at Branksome, was built on a hillside and was faster.
 I swapped the chainwheel for a slightly larger one (two more gear teeth I think) for races at Branksome.
 I am told that the Branksome track no longer exists.

 Two burly black guys from the Midlands were at the 1986 nationals at Branksome and in the final, one of them was in front of me down the start slope when his chain snapped.
 All I needed was nip past him to be behind the leader and in with a chance of winning.
 However, even with no additional power, his sheer momentum kept him ahead of me on that gravity-assisted track until more than half way.
 At last in second place, after the final left hand berm there was a vicious quadruple hump that I had never jumped.
 It was time to try.
-I landed on the up-slope of the last hump and went over the handlebar, my bike cartwheeling after me.
+I landed on the up-slope of the last hump and went over the handlebar, my bike cartwheeling ahead of me.
 I got back on and I still gained third place!

 The 24-inch ‘cruisers’ are faster than the more common 20-inch wheel BMX race bikes.
 Even so, the two bike sizes are not mixed in races.
 One reason is that the smaller 20 inch wheels have significantly less rotational inertia so they accelerate quicker out of the starting gate.
 Being in front at the start is a huge advantage.

 While BMX race bikes impart an ‘off-road’ look and feel, they have only a single gear and poor ground clearance.
 They are not suitable for anything except racing on a prepared track or levitating from equivalently smooth jumps.